Animas Forks Details

 County: View San Juan County Mines

 Primary Mineral: Gold, Silver

-When mining profits began to decline investment in Animas Forks was no longer justified and although mining made a brief 1904 rebound with the construction of the Gold Prince Mill, the town's mining days were nearing an end.
-A rail line ran through the area and also restimulated interest in mining in the community but the railroad never reached its expectations.
-The Gold Prince Mill closed in 1910 and in 1917 most of the mill's major parts were removed for a new facility in Eureka.
+Mining in the area began to decline by 1890 and Animas Forks' future looked uncertain.
+In 1904 the construction of the Gold Prince Mill gave the town a temporary reprieve.
+The Gold Prince Mill closed in 1910 and in 1917 most of the mill's major parts were removed for a new mill in nearby Eureka.
 The mill's dismantling signaled the beginning of the end for Animas Forks and the town was a ghost town by the 1920s.

 Today Animas Forks is a popular ghost town that is visited by thousands of people every year.
 The town is listed on the National Register of Historic Places.